swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 ### Grammar

-This new syntax adds a `@lifetime` attribute that can be applied to function, initializer, and property accessor declarations:
+This proposal adds a `@lifetime` attribute that can be applied to function, initializer, and property accessor declarations:

 > *lifetime-attribute* → **`@`** **`lifetime`** **`(`** *lifetime-dependence-list* **`)`**
 >